Aharv123/Credit-Card-Fraud-Detection-System/README.md

+Credit Card Fraud Detection System
 Project Description
-The Credit Card Fraud Detection System is designed to identify fraudulent transactions in a dataset of credit card transactions.
-This project employs machine learning algorithms to build a model that can accurately classify transactions as either legitimate or fraudulent.
-The model is trained on a dataset, and predictions are made using a trained machine learning model.
+The Credit Card Fraud Detection System is a machine learning-based project that identifies fraudulent transactions in a dataset of credit card transactions.
+This system uses various machine learning algorithms to build a model that can accurately classify transactions as either legitimate or fraudulent.

-The project involves:
+The project involves the following steps:

 Data Preprocessing: Cleaning and preparing the dataset for machine learning.

 Model Training: Building and training a model using various machine learning algorithms.

-Model Evaluation: Evaluating the model's performance on the test dataset.
+Model Evaluation: Evaluating the performance of the model using a test dataset.

 Prediction: Using the trained model to make predictions on new, unseen data.

-Deployment: A Flask-based app for making real-time predictions, based on the trained model.
+Deployment: Creating a Flask-based application for making real-time predictions using the trained model.

 Dataset
-To run the project, you need the dataset for training the model.
-Download the dataset from the following Kaggle link:
+To run the project, you need to download the dataset from the following Kaggle link:

-Dataset Link: Credit Card Fraud Dataset on Kaggle
+Credit Card Fraud Dataset on Kaggle

-After downloading the dataset, follow these steps:
+Dataset Setup
 Create a folder named data in the root directory of the project.

 Place the downloaded dataset (creditcard.csv) inside the data folder.

-Also, place the CSV file directly inside the Jupyter Notebook folder for your convenience.
+Additionally, place the creditcard.csv file directly inside the Jupyter Notebook folder for convenience.

 File Structure
-The project consists of several Python files that handle different tasks:
+The project consists of the following files and directories:

-src/data_preprocessing.py: This file handles the data cleaning and preprocessing.

-src/model.py: Defines and trains the machine learning model.

-src/predictor.py: This is the final file used for making predictions after the model is trained.
+bash
+Copy
+Edit
+/Credit-Card-Fraud-Detection-System
+    /data
+        creditcard.csv
+    /Jupyter Notebook
+        data_exploration.ipynb
+        training.ipynb
+    /src
+        data_preprocessing.py
+        model.py
+        predictor.py
+    /models
+        best_model.pkl
+        scaler.pkl
+    /requirements.txt
+    /README.md
+/src: Contains Python scripts for data preprocessing, model training, and prediction.

-Jupyter Notebook/data_exploration.ipynb: Jupyter notebook for initial data exploration and visualization.
+/Jupyter Notebook: Contains Jupyter notebooks for data exploration and training the model.

+/models: Contains saved models and scaler for future predictions.

-Jupyter Notebook/training.ipynb: Jupyter notebook to train the model on the dataset.
+/data: Folder to store the dataset.

 Step-by-Step Instructions
-Data Preprocessing:
+1. Data Preprocessing
-Run the data_preprocessing.py file first.
-This will clean and preprocess the data, making it ready for training.
-It handles tasks like feature extraction, normalization, and preparing the data for the model.
+Run the data_preprocessing.py script first to clean and preprocess the data.
+This step handles tasks like feature extraction, normalization, and preparing the data for training.

 bash
 Copy
 Edit
 python src/data_preprocessing.py
-Model Training:
+2. Model Training
-Next, run the model.py file.
-This file will build the machine learning model (like Logistic Regression, XGBoost, etc.) and train it on the preprocessed dataset.
+Next, run the model.py script.
+This script builds and trains the machine learning model (e.g., Logistic Regression, XGBoost) on the preprocessed dataset.

 bash
 Copy
 Edit
 python src/model.py
-Prediction:
+3. Prediction
-After the model is trained, you can make predictions using the predictor.py file.
-This file will load the trained model and make predictions on new data or on the test set.
+Once the model is trained, you can use the predictor.py file to make predictions on new data or the test set.

 bash
 Copy
 Edit
 python src/predictor.py
+Requirements
+You can install the required libraries by running the following command:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+The requirements.txt file includes all the necessary libraries and their versions required to run the project.

 Conclusion
-After completing the above steps, you will have a trained model capable of predicting fraudulent credit card transactions.
-The final output will be a prediction of whether the transaction is legitimate or fraudulent, along with the probability of it being fraudulent.
+After completing the steps above, you will have a trained machine learning model capable of predicting fraudulent credit card transactions.
+The model will output whether the transaction is legitimate or fraudulent, along with the probability of it being fraudulent.